Walkthrough: Register an Azure-aware plug-in with the CRM plug-in registration tool

 Saves the configuration you entered and closes the dialog.

-If you have not yet configured ACS integration with Microsoft Dynamics CRM, and you would like the Plug-in Registration tool to do the configuration for you, click or tap Save & Configure ACS, and then follow the instructions in the next section of this walkthrough.
-If you have already configured ACS, click or tap Save & Verify Authentication or Save and continue with the instructions in Register a service endpoint step for an event.
+If you have not yet configured ACS integration with Microsoft Dynamics CRM, and you would like the Plug-in Registration tool to do the configuration for you, choose Save & Configure ACS, and then follow the instructions in the next section of this walkthrough.
+If you have already configured ACS, choose Save & Verify Authentication or Save and continue with the instructions in Register a service endpoint step for an event.

-Follow the steps below to configure Microsoft Azure Access Control Service (ACS).
+Follow the steps below to configure Microsoft Azure Active Directory Access Control Service (ACS).

-After clicking Save & Configure ACS, the ACS Configuration dialog box appears.
+After choosing Save & Configure ACS, the ACS Configuration dialog box appears.
 Enter the appropriate data values into the form fields as described in the following table.

 Field Name Description

-In the left pane, click or tap Service Bus, and then select the target namespace in the list.
+In the left pane, choose Service Bus, and then select the target namespace in the list.

-At the bottom of the page, click or tap Connection Information.
+At the bottom of the page, choose Connection Information.